vinosubi/Java-Thread-Examples/README.md

 }
 ```
 We have already learned how to synchronize a shared resource using a **synchronized** keyword.
 Now in this diccussion, we’ll see a better way to synchronize shared resources using **ReentrantLock**

+The ReentrantLock class implements the Lock interface.
+This class is provided in java. util.concurrent package and was introduced in Java 1.5.
+We have to create an object of the ReentrantLock class and the shared resource must be surrounded by lock and unlock methods on this object.
+The thread that wants to execute the shared resource must take this lock and hence all the other threads trying to take a lock on this object must wait till the current thread releases it.
+Now the beauty of ReentrantLock is, it allows the current thread to take the lock on the same lock object multiple times.
+Note that when the current thread first calls the lock() method, a hold count is set to one.
+This thread can call the lock() method again and every time hold count is incremented by one.
+For every unlock request, the hold count is decremented by one and when the hold count is 0, the resource is unlocked.